Ari Pelto

 Principal Conductor and Artistic Advisor, Sacramento Philharmonic & Opera

-Since joining Opera Colorado as its first Music Director in 2015, Pelto has conducted acclaimed performances of Turandot, Cavalleria Rusticana, La Traviata, Don Giovanni, Madama Butterfly, Aida, La Bohème, Falstaff, La Fanciulla del West, Le Nozze di Figaro, Il Barbiere di Siviglia, Lucia di Lammermoor, Pagliacci, and Carmen.
-Outside of the repertory staples, Pelto has conducted Opera Colorado's premiere productions of Paul Moravec's The Shining, and Korngold’s rarely performed masterwork Die tote Stadt, and led the world premieres of Lori Laitman's The Scarlet Letter (also recorded and released on the Naxos label), and Gerald Cohen's Steal a Pencil for Me, based on a true love story set in a concentration camp during World War II.
+Since joining Opera Colorado as its first Music Director in 2015, Pelto has conducted acclaimed performances of Turandot, Cavalleria rusticana, La traviata, Don Giovanni, Madama Butterfly, Aida, La bohème, Falstaff, La fanciulla del west, Le nozze di Figaro, Il barbiere di Siviglia, Lucia di Lammermoor, Pagliacci, and Carmen.
+Outside of the repertory staples, Pelto has conducted Opera Colorado's premiere productions of Paul Moravec's The Shining, Korngold's rarely performed masterwork Die tote Stadt, and led the world premieres of Lori Laitman's The Scarlet Letter (also recorded and released on the Naxos label), and Gerald Cohen's Steal a Pencil for Me.

 Previous conducting appointments include Assistant Conductor of the Spoleto Festival, five seasons as Guest Conductor of New York City Opera, Principal Guest Conductor of Opera Memphis, and Assistant Conductor of the Florida West Coast Symphony, where he conducted more than 30 concerts.
 Pelto has also enjoyed guest appearances with the Kennedy Center Orchestra, The New National Theatre in Tokyo, London's Royal Opera, San Diego Opera, the Florida Orchestra, Seattle Symphony, St. Louis Symphony, Utah Symphony and Opera, Portland Opera, Minnesota Opera, and Lyric Opera of Kansas City.